spacetelescope/jwst/docs/jwst/associations/generator.rst

    Generator Conceptual Workflow

-This workflow is encapsulated in the :func:`~jwst.associations.generate` function.
+This workflow is encapsulated in the :func:`~jwst.associations.generator.generate.generate` function.
 Each member is first checked to see if it belongs to an already existing association.
 If so, it is added to each association it matches with.
 Next, the set of association rules are check to see if a new association, or